nRF Connect SDK v1.0.0 Release Notes

 FOTA download - handles Firmware Over The Air (FOTA) downloads.

-AT command interface - facilitates handling of AT Commands by multiple modules.
+at_cmdlibrary - facilitates handling of AT Commands by multiple modules.

 AWS jobs - facilitates communication with the AWS IoT Jobs service.